-Can you use wallpaper in a bathroom?
+Can you really wallpaper a bathroom?

-1. Black and white botanical
+1. Go botanical

-3. Black and white accent wall
+3. Have an accent wall

 You can cover your entire bathroom or just an accent wall as a focal point.
 If you choose to wallpaper up a feature wall, pick a wall where people’s attention is naturally focused when they enter the room.